In my day, even if your parents didn’t explicitly teach you about personal finance, money lessons were inherent to life:

 Stockpile has very low fees, and features scores of name-brand companies that your kids will recognize.

-The worst message you can give your student is: “Get into the best school you can, and we’ll figure out the money part.”
+The worst message about college a parent can give your student is: “Get into the best school you can, and we’ll figure out the money part.”

 That is simply unrealistic for all but a very few affluent families.